jonathanlocke/jonathanlocke.github.io/published/settings.md

     zookeeperPort = localhost:2181
     clusterName   = PinotCluster

 The *class* value specifies the settings object to instantiate.
 Once the object is created, the *zookeeperPort* and *clusterName* values are converted to objects using the property converter specified (or implied by the field's type signature) by *@KivaKitPropertyConverter*.
 Those objects are then assigned to the appropriate fields of *PinotSettings*.
-Note that the *@KivaKitPropertyConverter* annotation can be applied to setter methods as well.

 Packages and folders of *.properties* files can be used to group the settings for a particular configuration of an application or server (the *Deployment* and *DeploymentSet* classes help to do this and will be the subject of a future article).
 For example: